 The breadcrumb only appears in compact width layouts.
 It is comprised of two elements:

 - Left and right arrow icons – In addition to the left/right swipe gesture, users can tap on the arrow icons to navigate between levels in a hierarchy.

 - Parent object title – This parent object title displays the name of the object that is currently in view.

 B. Object Cell

-Tapping on the hierarchy icon expands the object to display its children.
-For objects with no further children, the hierarchy icon will be hidden.
+Tapping on the Hierarchy icon expands the object to display its children.
+The Hierarchy icon is hidden for objects without children.

 Users can scroll up and down to view more objects within a single level.